Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: A brief review of classical field theories and lattice gauge theories

 \section{A brief review of classical field theories and $U(1)$ lattice gauge theories}

 In this section, we briefly review the definitions of two categories of field theories, classical field theories and $U(1)$ lattice gauge theories.
-These models belong to two important symmetrical categories containing global and local symmetries.\\
+These models belong to two important symmetrical categories containing global and local symmetries.

 Classical field theories have important theoretical applications in different fields of physics.
-On the one hand, they are important models for studying different ideas in statistical mechanics\cite{f0, f1, f2, f3} and on the other hands they are useful for studying high-temperature behavior of quantum field theories \cite{q5, q6} and for studying non-perturbative dynamics of low-momentum models in nonequilibrium quantum field theory \cite{q1, q2, q3, q4}.
-In this paper, we will deal with a general form of classical field theories and will study some mathematical properties of their partition functions.\\
+On the one hand, they are important models for studying different ideas in statistical mechanics \cite{f0, f1, f2, f3} and on the other hands they are useful for studying high-temperature behavior of quantum field theories \cite{q5, q6} and for studying non-perturbative dynamics of low-momentum models in non-equilibrium quantum field theory \cite{q1, q2, q3, q4}.

+In this paper, we will deal with a general form of classical field theories.
 A classical field theory is defined by a Hamiltonian which can be a polynomial function of fields and derivations of fields in the following general form:

 Here we consider only a specific form of such models which are more well-known in the following form: